Saul Kripke: Carlson models

 Carlson models are easier to visualize and to work with than usual polymodal Kripke models; there are, however, Kripke complete polymodal logics which are Carlson incomplete.

 In Semantical Considerations on Modal Logic, published in 1963, Kripke responded to a difficulty with classical quantification theory.
 The motivation for the world-relative approach was to represent the possibility that objects in one world may fail to exist in another.
 But if standard quantifier rules are used, every term must refer to something that exists in all the possible worlds.
 This seems incompatible with our ordinary practice of using terms to refer to things that exist contingently.

 Kripke's response to this difficulty was to eliminate terms.
 He gave an example of a system that uses the world-relative interpretation and preserves the classical rules.
 But the costs are severe.
 First, his language is artificially impoverished, and second, the rules for the propositional modal logic must be weakened.

-Kripke's possible worlds theory has been used by narratologists (beginning with Pavel and Dolezel) to understand "reader's manipulation of alternative plot developments, or the characters' planned or fantasized alternative action series."
-This application has become especially useful in the analysis of hyperfiction.